-Communities need champions who understand their problems, see their potential, and offer solutions to make a difference.
+Communities need champions who understand their problems, see their potential and offer solutions to make a difference.
 Women United is an essential part of United Way of Greater Stark County.
-We are a diverse, vibrant community, bound together by a powerful sense of belonging — to each other, to the organization’s mission, and to the communities we call home.
+We are a vibrant network, bound together by a powerful sense of belonging — to each other, to the organization’s mission and to the community we all call home.

-Contribute $1,000 or more annually to United Way of Greater Stark County and become part of an organization of like-minded women who contribute their personal passions, inspired ideas and unique strengths to create lasting change in Greater Stark County.
+Join a powerful organization of women who contribute their personal passions, inspired ideas and unique strengths to create lasting change in our community.

 - Network and collaborate with key business leaders